-Another alternative, which would maintain this abstraction, would be to codify a set of API functions that can be provided by any interpreter, functions that provide for relative throttle changes, and extremes, such as: throttle\up(), throttle\down(), throttle\max(), and throttle\min().
+Another alternative, which would maintain this abstraction, would be to codify a set of API functions that can be provided by any interpreter, functions that provide for relative throttle changes, and extremes, such as: throttle.up(), throttle.down(), throttle.max(), and throttle.min().
 Extending control through an API such as this would allow the application developer to provide input into the throttle-setting process in an engine-independent way, while leaving ultimate control to the engine developer.
 This approach also has the advantage of not requiring any change to the standard JavaScript execution model.

-Expose the throttle to the user: In the user study that we conducted, throttling applied to the high interactivity task resulted in a high variance of changes in satisfaction.
+8.4 Expose the throttle to the user

+In the user study that we conducted, throttling applied to the high interactivity task resulted in a high variance of changes in satisfaction.
 Considering that each user likely has both a distinct perception of performance change, as well as a different expectation of application performance, this makes sense, and argues for exposing a level of control to the user.

 In this model, throttling would be turned on by default and set to an initial value that would either be determined by the engine developer, the application developer, or the mechanism we describe in the next section.
 The user would be presented with a method to change the throttle setting, or turn off throttling altogether, perhaps in the form of a visible button or toggle, or via a physical button, or via a special swipe pattern, or biometrics, or perhaps even via a maneuver that is detectable using an accelerometer.
 The change in throttle level from the default would be stored locally, so that the user would not have to change this every time they revisited the application.
-Previous work (e.g. [14], [9], [15], [10], [11]) has shown that by allowing users to set their own level of performance leads to power reductions as well as more satisfied users, and that users are often quite capable of setting such throttles.
+Previous work (e.g. [13, 8, 14, 9, 10) has shown that by allowing users to set their own level of performance leads to power reductions as well as more satisfied users, and that users are often quite capable of setting such throttles.

-Socialize the default throttle setting: A shared problem with any policy for setting the throttle is how to determine the default setting, which will represent a good tradeoff of satisfaction and energy savings.
+8.5 Socialize the default throttle setting

+A shared problem with any policy for setting the throttle is how to determine the default setting, which will represent a good tradeoff of satisfaction and energy savings.
 Users or applications could then modify this setting as needed.
-One approach might be, for each site, to select a response latency bound for controls (e.g., 15 ms as in [3]), and then select a throttle setting that just barely achieves this.
+One approach might be, for each site, to select a response latency bound for controls (e.g., 15 ms as in [2]), and then select a throttle setting that just barely achieves this.
 The approach we prefer would be to have the JavaScript engines report user settings per site to a common service.
 This service would integrate the settings to determine average or median settings for a site that it would then convey to users visiting the site for the first time.

-IX.
-CONCLUSION
+9. CONCLUSION

 We investigated the claim that throttling the execution rate of client-side JavaScript can lead to lower power and energy on mobile devices without a significant decrease in user satisfaction with the the sites that employ the JavaScript code.
 We have generally found this to be the case, particularly for lower-interactivity sites.
 Our studies were done with an implementation of throttling that is based around JavaScript transformation in a web proxy.
 While this has the advantage of working with any client or site, its limitations may also understate the case.
 Nonetheless, it appears that even a simple throttle implemented in this way, with a default, unalterable setting, is able to reduce average energy over a range of sites by 4-10%, with lower interactivity leading to more savings.
 These results recommend the deployment of JavaScript throttling, and we provided a range of recommendations on how to do so.
-One potential shortfall in our work is the focus on wifi connections.
-Connections over 3G/4G may provide a different power profile, and we have left this as future work.